Sjors/nado-book/attacks/eclipse.md

 First, they would flood your node with IP addresses that are known to be fake.
 This would flush all buckets with fake nodes.
 Remember that when your node needs a new peer, it’ll toss a coin to either connect to familiar node or try a new one.
 Well, there wouldn’t be any new ones to try.^[We’ll revisit the problem of fake nodes in chapter @sec:fake_nodes.]

 For the other side of the coin flip — connecting to a familiar node — the attackers exploited another weakness.
 It turns out your node considers any node it ever connected to “familiar.”
-That includes botnet nodes that connected _to_ it, even if only briefly.
-There’s a separate 64-bucket system for these familiar nodes, and over time, they get filled up by botnet IPs.
+That includes botnet nodes that connected _to_ it, even if only briefly.^[This was fixed in 2016: <https://github.com/bitcoin/bitcoin/pull/8594>] There’s a separate 64-bucket system for these familiar nodes, and over time, they get filled up by botnet IPs.

 ### Don’t Crash